john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 : Over the years many projects I've been working on involved crawling, caching, parsing, and storing the desired result in a database.
-I like the challenges such projects offer, like making the web crawlers robust and be able to deal with the intricacies of The Internet and its data.
+I like the challenges such projects offer, like making the web crawlers robust and be able to deal with the intricacies of the Internet and its data.
 Regarding the latter, this is why I prefer strict parsing of data, with many checks and extensive logging using Log::Log4perl and good test coverage.
-This way changes to HTML, which often occurs in my experience, are detected early and collecting invalid data or missing additional data might be avoided.
+This way changes to the HTML of scraped web pages, which often occurs in my experience, are detected early and collecting invalid data or missing additional data might be avoided.

 Parsing

-: Besides parsing HTML I’ve also experience with parsing XML, several custom formats and domain-specific languages (DSLs).
+: Besides parsing HTML I’ve also experience with parsing XML, several custom formats, and domain-specific languages (DSLs).

 Data Munging

 : Another task that often is assigned to me is the conversion of data from one format to another; including data cleaning and verification.
-For example, modifying the text output of a legacy application in such a way that it’s suitable to be printed on newly designed labels.
-Often the input format has to be reverse engineered, a challenge I like.
+For example, modifying the text output of a legacy application in such a way that the new output is suitable to be printed on redesigned labels.
+Often the input format has to be reverse engineered and documented; a challenge I like.

 Testing